 A person visiting a website may not care about the technical aspects of it, but they do care about how it looks and feels.
 They care if it’s easy to get the information they’re looking for.
 They don’t want to struggle with a site.
-Whether they know it or not, the things that people want from a website are good design and good content.
+Whether they know it or not, the things that people want from a website are a good design and good website content.
 So, if you want to grow your business, you need to give people what they want.

 Think About Your Audience

 When you’re designing your website and coming up with a content strategy, it’s important to take the time to think about the audience you’re hoping to attract.
 What is someone who visits your site hoping to get out of their visit?
 Do they want quick information?
 Are they looking for in-depth research or opinion?
 Do they want to see photos or examples of your work?